 There is a dedicated teacher for Children in Care who have been appropriately trained.
 This staff member has a key role in promoting the educational achievement of Looked after Children and engaging with the DSL.

 A member of the Governing Body (usually the Chair) is nominated to be responsible in the event of an allegation of abuse being made against the Head Teacher

+That robust policies and procedures are in place, implemented and monitored.

-Relevant safeguarding/child protection training is accessed by all school staff/volunteers according to their role and responsibilities pupils,
+Relevant safeguarding/child protection training is accessed by all school staff/volunteers according to their role and responsibilities including online safety which, amongst other things include and understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).

-That robust policies and procedures are in place, implemented and monitored
+Consider the number and age range of the pupils, those who are potentially at greater risk of harm and how often they access IT systems along with the proportionality of costs versus safeguarding risk.
+Ensure that school adhere to the DfE Guidance - Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk).
+Monitoring and reviewing with IT staff to determine how best to support school to meet the standards.

 That they receive an annual report from the DSL regarding safeguarding/child protection work including details of early help involvement and the lead professional role which has been undertaken in the year which is shared with the LA or other appropriate body.